Singular reduction modules of differential equations: Reduction modules of maximal dimension

 Suppose that $Q$ is a reduction module of an $r$th order differential equation~$\mathcal L$: $L[u]=0$.
 All the derivatives of $u$ with respect to~$x$ from order~1 up to order~$r$ are expressed, on the manifold~$\mathcal Q_{\ssl r\ssr}$, via the variables $x$ and~$u$:

-As the vector fields~$Q_s$ commute, the above representation for derivatives of~$u$ is well defined since it does not depend on the ordering of operators in the right hand side expression.
-Using these expressions for excluding the appropriate derivatives $u_\alpha$ from~$L$, we get a differential function $\tilde L=\tilde L[u]$ of order zero, i.e., a function of~$(x,u)$.
+As the vector fields~$Q_s$ commute, the above representation for derivatives of~$u$ is well defined since it does not depend on the ordering of differential operators in the expressions on the right hand side.
+Using this representation for excluding the appropriate derivatives $u_\alpha$ from~$L$, we get a differential function $\hat L=\hat L[u]$ of nonpositive order, i.e., a function of~$(x,u)$.
 Varying~$\eta^s$, it can also be interpreted as a differential function with the independent variables~$x$ and~$u$ and the dependent variables~$\eta^s$.
-Therefore, in view of Lemma~\ref{LemmaOnReformulationOfCondInvCriterion} the fact that $Q$ is a reduction module of~$\mathcal L$ is equivalent to the condition $Q_s\tilde L|_{\tilde L=0}=0$, which holds in the zero-order jet space.
+Therefore, in view of Lemma~\ref{LemmaOnReformulationOfCondInvCriterion} the fact that $Q$ is a reduction module of~$\mathcal L$ is equivalent to the condition $Q_s\hat L=\Lambda^s\hat L$ for some smooth functions $\Lambda^s=\Lambda^s(x,u)$, which holds on the corresponding open subset of the zero-order jet space.
 This condition jointly with equations~\eqref{EqInvCondForModulesReducingToAlgEqs} gives the complete system of determining equations for the coefficients~$\eta^s$.
-Under the representation $\eta^s=-\Phi_s/\Phi_u$ it can be interpreted as an equation for the function~$\Phi$, where $L^\Phi=\tilde L|_{\eta^s=-\Phi_s/\Phi_u}$ is considered as a differential function with the independent variables~$x$ and~$u$ and the dependent variable~$\Phi$.
+Under the representation $\eta^s=-\Phi_s/\Phi_u$, it is interpreted as a condition for the function~$\Phi$, where $L^\Phi=\hat L|_{-\Phi_s/\Phi_u\rightsquigarrow\eta^s}$ is considered as a differential function with the independent variables~$x$ and~$u$ and the dependent variable~$\Phi$.

-In order to handle the condition $Q_s\tilde L|_{\tilde L=0}=0$, we can solve the equation $\tilde L=0$ with respect to a variable (either one of the~$x$'s or~$u$) and excluding this variable from the equation $Q_s\tilde L=0$ using the obtained expression.
-As the functions~$\tilde L$ and~$\eta^s$ (resp.\ $\Phi$) depend on the same arguments, the above procedure does not result in a usual differential equation.
+In order to handle the condition $Q_s\hat L=\Lambda^s\hat L$ if the equation $\hat L=0$ is of maximal rank, we can solve the equation $\hat L=0$ with respect to a variable (either one of the~$x$'s or~$u$) and exclude this variable from the equations $Q_s\hat L=0$ using the obtained expression.
+As the functions~$\hat L$ and~$\eta^s$ (resp.\ $\Phi$) depend on the same arguments, the above procedure does not result in a usual differential equation.

-This is why we use another, more convenient, way, which involves the Hadamard lemma.
-Within the local approach, it suffices to split the further consideration into two cases: either the function~$\tilde L$ is of maximal rank or it is a constant.